Encouraging a lifelong love of music through piano instruction

 What about recitals?

-As a member of MMTF my students have the opportunity to perform on recitals held weekly throughout the year.
-The venues are the new MacPhail building downtown as well as Schmitts in Galeria, Roseville, and Burnsville.
+As a member of MMTF my students have the opportunity to perform on recitals held weekly throughout the school year.
+The venues are the MacPhail building, downtown Minneapolis, as well as Schmitts in Edina and Brooklyn Center and area churches.

 What will my child learn?